-The asset management plan should demonstrate how these elements produce an integrated capital investment, asset maintenance and asset retirement plan that will drive the development of investment and maintenance for the test year(s) and beyond.
+Asset Lifecycle Optimization Policies and Practices

+An understanding of a transmitter’s asset lifecycle optimization policies and practices will support the regulatory assessment of system renewal investments and decisions to refurbish rather than replace system assets.
+The information provided should be sufficient to show the trade-off between spending on new capital (i.e. replacement) and life-extending refurbishment.
+A transmitter should also be able to demonstrate that it has carried out cost-effective system operations and maintenance (O&M) activities to sustain an asset to the end of its service life (and can include references to the TSC).

+A transmitter should explain the processes and tools it uses to forecast, prioritize, and optimize system renewal spending and how it intends to operate within budget envelopes.
+For prioritizing capital expenditures, a transmitter should help the audience understand the approaches it uses to balance a customer’s need for reliability and capital expenditure costs.

+A transmitter should also be able to demonstrate that in planning the lifecycle of an asset, it has considered the future capacity requirements of the asset such that it does not need to be replaced prematurely due to capacity constraints.

+A transmitter should provide a summary of any important changes to its asset life optimization policies, processes, and tools since the last TSP filing.

-Regional Considerations
+Regional Planning Considerations

-Planning transmission infrastructure in a regional context helps promote the cost effective development of electricity infrastructure in Ontario.
+Planning transmission infrastructure in a regional context helps promote the cost-effective development of electricity infrastructure in Ontario.
 Accordingly, these filing requirements provide that, where applicable, a transmitter shall file information on the regional planning process(es) in which it is a participant and information demonstrating that regional considerations have been appropriately considered and addressed in the development of the transmitter’s plans.

 For all applicable regions, the applicant shall therefore submit lead transmitter documentation in support of the application as contemplated in the TSC and the Distribution System Code.

 Where a regional infrastructure planning process has been completed, the applicant shall submit a copy of the final Regional Infrastructure Plan that describes the investments in transmission and/or distribution facilities set out in the Plan.
 The applicant shall specifically identify any such investment(s), for which the applicant will be seeking approval.
+Where the Independent Electricity System Operator (IESO) has initiated an Integrated Regional Resource Plan, the applicant may provide excerpts of such a plan to demonstrate consistency with the Regional Infrastructure Plan.

-Where regional planning is underway, but a Regional Infrastructure Plan has not yet been completed for the applicable region, the applicant shall submit a letter from the Independent Electricity System Operator (IESO), identifying the status of the regional planning process, and the potential impacts on the applicant’s investment plans.
+Where regional planning is underway, but a Regional Infrastructure Plan has not yet been completed for the applicable region, the applicant shall submit a letter from the IESO, identifying the status of the regional planning process, and the potential impacts on the applicant’s investment plans.

-Where the applicant’s participation in a regional planning process is not required at this time, the applicant shall submit its needs assessment report documenting that regional planning is not required
+Where the applicant’s participation in a regional planning process is not required at this time, the applicant shall submit its needs assessment report documenting that regional planning is not required.

 A transmitter may have infrastructure investments that span more than one region.
 The applicant should identify in the application where that occurs and the relationship between the applicable regional planning processes (including where the investment involves another lead transmitter).

-Coordinated planning with third parties
+Coordinated Planning with Third Parties

 For each region, to demonstrate that a transmitter has met the OEB’s expectations in relation to coordinating infrastructure planning with customers, the lead transmitter, other transmitters or distributors, and the IESO (or other third parties where appropriate), a transmitter must provide a description of the consultation(s), including: